OtherAndrew/jellyCTF-writeups/rev/awassmbely.md

 ## Solution

-This problem is why they make you learn Assembly in Computer Architecture class.
+This challenge is why they make you learn Assembly in Computer Architecture class.

 First thing I did was decode the [AWA 5.0](https://github.com/TempTempai/AWA5.0/blob/main/Documentation/AWA5.0%20Specification.pdf) parts into binary: